mbumpus/the-professor/README.md

 ## 📚 How to Cite

-If you use *The Professor* persona in your research, teaching, or derivative work, please cite it as follows:
+If you use *The Professor*™ persona in your research, teaching, or derivative work, please cite it as follows:

 **APA Style**:
 > Bumpus, M. (2025). *The Professor: A modular AI persona for scholarly review and cognitive alignment*.
 DigitalEgo Framework. https://github.com/mbumpus/the-professor/